stellar/slingshot/zkvm/src/signature/signature.md

 - pubkeys: `Vec<VerificationKey>`.
 This is a list of compressed public keys that will be aggregated, as long as they can be decompressed successfully.

 Operation:
-- Create a new transcript using the tag "ZkVM.aggregated-key".
-(TODO: remove the "ZkVM." if we make the signature crate separate from the ZkVM crate.)
+- Create a new transcript using the tag "MuSig.aggregated-key".
 - Commit all the pubkeys to the transcript.
 The transcript state corresponds to the commitment `<L>` in the MuSig paper: `<L> = H(X_1 || X_2 || ... || X_n)`.
 - Create `aggregated_key = sum_i ( a_i * X_i )`.
 Iterate over the pubkeys, compute the factor `a_i = H(<L>, X_i)`, and add `a_i * X_i` to the aggregated key.